marcelm/cutadapt/doc/guide.rst

 When choosing an appropriate minimum overlap length, take into account that true adapter matches are also lost when the overlap length is higher than zero, reducing Cutadapt's sensitivity.

+It is possible that fewer bases are removed from a read than the minimum overlap length seems to imply.
+The overlap length is the number of bases in the adapter that got aligned to the read, which means that if there are deletions in the adapter, the corresponding part in the read will be shorter.
+(This is only relevant when the maximum allowed error rate and/or the minimum overlap length are changed such that at least one error is allowed over the given length.)

 Allowing partial matches at both ends